todstoychev/Paginator/README.md

 Paginator is a Codeigniter spark used to provide pagination.
-This spark is still alpha and it is not well tested.
+This spark is still beta and it is not well tested.
 Paginator has a dropdown select for the items per page functionality.
 And it is necessary to use jQuery in case you want to use it.
+There is also a script in the assets forlder that handles the items per page form submission.
-Paginator has a table_header which provides the table header for the data.
+Paginator has a table_header helper which provides the table header for the data table.
 Also sortable columns are available and Bootstrap 3 support.

-#Installation
+# Installation
 Download or clone the project in your codegniter_project/sparks directory.
+You need also the sparks module installed.
+For more info see [here](http://getsparks.org/install).
 Rename the base directory from Paginator-master to Paginator if necessary.
 In your codeigniter_project/application/config/autoload.php declare the usage of this spark:

-    $['autoload'] = ['Paginator/x.x.x'];
+    $autoload['sparks'] = ['Paginator/x.x.x'];

-#Basic usage
+# Basic usage
-##Controller:
+## Controller:

     public function my_method($items_per_page = 10, $page = 1, $order_direction = 'desc', $param = null) {